-A DBJ discussion re Ayab use recently brought up the topic of ribber bind offs.
+A DBJ discussion re Ayab use recently brought up the topic of ribber bind-offs.
 My plan for this post is to gather information and illustration on a variety of methods, beginning with those illustrated by Brother, then moving on to others I have come across over the years in a variety of publications.
 Transfer to single bed methods: transfer all the stitches onto the top bed, then use single bed techniques to cast off.
-Having multiple stitches unevenly distributed can make the cast off lumpy, and such techniques may also be too tight for the fabric.
-For latched through bind offs one way to get a bit of extra size in stitches on the main bed is to bring every other needle on the ribber back into work after transfers.
-Set the ribber to half-pitch, knit one row with both carriages to the other side, drop off newly created ribber stitches by using the ribber carriage only to release the stitches by moving it back to the opposite side, dropping the loops just created, adjust the amount of weight, and bind off.
+Having multiple stitches unevenly distributed can make the cast-off lumpy, and such techniques may also be too tight for the fabric.
+For latched-through bind-offs, one way to get extra length/size in stitches on the main bed is to bring every other needle on the ribber back into work after transfers.
+Set the ribber to half-pitch, knit one row with both carriages set to knit to the other side, drop off newly created ribber stitches by using the ribber carriage only to release the stitches by moving it back to the opposite side, dropping the loops just created, adjust the amount of weight, and bind off.
 That extra knit row may also be useful in rib configurations that leave empty needles after the transfers.
 Loops will fill in empty needles.
 Chain only through stitches, not loops.
 The latter will help create enough give to bridge the gaps.
-Technically, once the ribber stitches are moved to the top bed, any single bed bind off may be used, whether through single or double loops.
+Technically, once the ribber stitches are moved to the top bed, any single bed bind-off may be used, whether through single or double loops.
 Some techniques produce more pleasing results than others.
 Each look is different, as is the amount of stretch.
 Testing on swatches in specific yarns used helps one determine the preferred method.
-If a latch tool is used to do a crocheted bind off after transferring a 1X1 rib it is possible to maintain the rib.
+If a latch tool is used to do a crocheted bind-off after transferring a 1X1 rib it is possible to maintain the rib.
 Insert the tool from the front of the stitches that were originally on the back bed, and into the front of the stitches that were on the front bed.
 Stitches have “legs”, inserting the latch tool back to front from behind the right leg will change the direction of the lean in the chain.
 As one enters the center of the stitch, the left leg is picked up by default.
 When latching stitches on the single bed after transferring all stitches to it, to keep bind off in the rib, on the purl stitches hook the stitch back to front (red line), on the knit stitches hook the stitch through the center (green line)Reviewing approaches to binding off with needle and yarn: working single bed is sometimes performed on the machine and is illustrated below working from left to right.
 It is referred to as back or stem stitch and “sew off” method, and is shared in many of the old machine knitting manuals.
 It is easier to achieve if after knitting the last row one knits at least 2 or 3 more rows in waste yarn to make the stitches more accessible.
 The knit side shows single loops in view upon completion.
 Dropping small groups of stitches off as one makes progress across the row may make the technique easier, helping with the placement of the other hand to hold the work.
 On the machine, the fixed distances between needles and gate pegs help to keep the tension even.
 The backstitching may be done off the machine, but maintaining even tension there may be a bit harder.

-Some references advocate this method for binding off rib after transferring all stitches to the main bed.
+Some references advocate this method for binding off the rib after transferring all stitches to the main bed.
 A row is knit across the transferred stitches prior to stitching through the now single thickness.

-For folks who prefer to view videos, these are some methods on single bed bind offs offered by others on this topic:
+For folks who prefer to view videos, these are some methods on single-bed bind-offs offered by others on this topic:

 latching off through looser stitches any KM, by Diana Sullivan my least favorite,

 wrapping around needles, familiar to Passap owners, by Susan Guagliumi

-several sinker plate bind offs also by Susan Guabliumi.
-The very last method illustrated is my favorite go to, around gatepegs whether single, double or more, though I do it a different way.
+several sinker plate bind-offs also by Susan Guabliumi.
+The very last method illustrated is my favorite go-to, around gatepegs whether single, double, or more, though I do it a different way.

-Go through the center, front to back through the stitch on one bed, moving it behind the latch.
-Then go through the center of the stitch on the opposite bed, hold its yarn in the hook of the needle, and pull it through the previous stitch held behind the latch.
+Go through the center, front to back through the stitch on one bed, moving it behind the latch, then go through the center of the stitch on the opposite bed, hold its yarn in the hook of the needle, and pull it through the previous stitch held behind the latch.

-Moving toward the carriage, using a latch tool, go through the center, front to back through the stitch on one bed, moving it behind the latch.
-Then go through the center of the stitch on the opposite bed, hold its yarn in the hook of the needle, and pull it through the previous stitch held behind the latch.
+Moving toward the carriage, using a latch tool, go through the center front to the back of the first stitch on one bed, moving it behind the latch.
+Then go through the center of the stitch on the opposite bed, holding its yarn in the hook of the needle, and pull it through the previous stitch held behind the latch.
 Continue across the bed, securing the last stitch.

 This Passap bind-off variation adapted for Brother machines is described in the post on fantasy fair isle patterning 3.
 Video after transferring to one bed, and taking off on waste yarn by BarbaraDeikeThis edited illustration, also from a Brother manual, expands on the one above, showing how the yarn is threaded through the stitches in numbered sequence according to the stitch configuration for the ribbed fabric

 Here any waste yarn is folded over, exposing the tops of ribbed stitches.
-The threading and stitching sequence is numbered, illustrated for both one by one and two by two rib.
-Depending on the planned seaming choice, an extra stitch may be added on either or both sides of the knit so that half a stitch or a whole one can be absorbed into the seam, resulting in a continuous rib configuration on the outside of the garment
+The threading and stitching sequence is numbered, illustrated for both one by one and two by two ribs.
+Depending on the planned seaming choice, an extra stitch may be added on either or both sides of the knit so that half a stitch or a whole one can be absorbed into the seam, resulting in a continuous rib configuration on the outside of the garment 2X2 rib